otrv4/otrv4/otrv4.md

 ## User Profile

 OTRv4 introduces user profiles.
-The user profile contains the Ed448 long term public key, a shared prekey for offline conversations, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.
+The User Profile contains the Ed448 long term public key, a shared prekey for offline conversations, information about supported versions, a profile expiration date, a signature of all these, and an optional transitional signature.

-There are two instances of the user profile that should be generated.
+There are two instances of the User Profile that should be generated.
 One is used for authentication in both DAKEs (interactive and non-interactive).
 The other should be published in a public place to achieve deniability properties.
 This procedure allows two parties to send and verify each other's signed User